 We consider the level of impurities-up to 6%-to be high for a food grade material.
-The presence of calcium bromide is troublesome.
-We recommend that the HS investigate this more closely.
+The presence of calcium bromide, which is not on the National List, is troublesome.
+We recommend that the HS investigate this more closely and propose an appropriate annotation.